 It will be harder to incorporate after the build, and if considered right from renovation / floor plan stage you can make a walk-in pantry work as part of the overall design, either as a hidden wonder or as a stand-out, talking-point or feature.

 The trend for open-plan living can present challenges to maintaining a tidy kitchen and living area.
-The walk-in pantry offers a perfect storage solution – a room within a room – that can be used as a prep zone, an area to unpack groceries, to select and store a stock of non-perishable goods and small appliances.
+The walk-in pantry offers a perfect storage solution – a room within a room – that can be used for food preparation, an area to unpack groceries, extra space to select and store a stock of non-perishable food items and small appliances to keep your kitchen clutter-free.
 Pantries can mirror the design of the kitchen or have their own unique features with a choice of decorative glass doors – or more contemporary handle-less pocket or folding doors.
 Bold colour and distinctive lighting can bring the inner reaches of a walk-in pantry to life.
-For interior designers, the key is to incorporate the design of the pantry into the initial planning stages of the project.
-When it comes to how to design a walk-in pantry, could Mowlem & Co be your first port of call?
+For an interior designer, the key is to incorporate the design of the pantry into the initial planning stages of the project.
+When it comes to designing your perfect walk-in pantry, could Mowlem & Co be your first port of call?

 Click here to read more inspiring and informative blog posts from our members.